In the following article, I’m going to share some useful tips I’ve used over the years for buying acoustic guitars online.

 Buy a new guitar if:

-- You are only comfortable buying from a brick and mortar dealer and want a full warranty
+- You are only comfortable buying from a brick and mortar dealer and want the assurance of a full warranty and after-sales support.

 Buy secondhand if:

-- You want to save money and you are less concerned about visible signs of wear
+- You want to save money and are less concerned about visible signs of wear.

 - You are comfortable asking lots of questions.

-In short, if you are familiar enough with guitars to have developed some preferences e.g. brand, body style, neck profile, nut width, etc. I’d recommend taking a look at the second-hand market first and that’s going to be the main focus of this article.
+In short, if you are familiar enough with guitars to have developed some preferences e.g. brand, body style, neck profile, nut width, etc. You can save money by looking at the second-hand market first.

 Where to Buy Acoustic Guitars Online

-There are two major online marketplaces available to find used guitars, ebay.com and reverb.com (both also sell new guitars).
-You can also try craigslist if hoping to buy locally and inspect the guitar first, or the guitar center secondhand marketplace, but in most cases, eBay and Reverb have the most options.
+You can also try craigslist if hoping to buy locally and inspect the guitar first, but in most cases, eBay and Reverb have the largest range which includes private sellers and guitar shops alike.

-While most of us are familiar with eBay, you may be less familiar with reverb.com.
+While many of us will be familiar with eBay, you may be less familiar with reverb.com.

-Reverb.com has been in operation since 2013 and has grown quickly, receiving 16.97 million visitors in the previous 6 months alone.
-While that’s just a portion of the visitors going to eBay the site specializes in musical equipment, with a focus on guitars and accessories (new and used), unlike eBay.
+Reverb.com has been in operation since 2013 and has grown quickly, receiving 17.5 million visitors in the previous 3 months alone.
+While that’s just a portion of the visitors going to eBay the site deals exclusively in musical equipment, with a focus on guitars and accessories (new and used) including guitars for beginners and experienced players alike.

 Setting up Alerts

-One of the best things you can do is set up alerts from both marketplaces so you receive emails with products filtered to your preferences.
-I receive alerts from both every day, even when not actively looking, just in case a rare gem comes along.
+One of the most effective things you can do is set up alerts from both marketplaces so you receive emails with products filtered to your preferences.
+I receive alerts from both sites every day, even when not actively looking, just in case a rare gem comes along.

 How to set up alerts for Acoustic Guitars on eBay

 Setting up alerts on eBay is easy to do, and is based on your saved searches.
-To get started, first, conduct a search using the filters on the left of the listings.
-The options will change depending on your search term, but in most cases include:
+To get started, search for a guitar using the filters on the left of the listings.
+The options will change depending on your search term, but in most cases will include:

 - String configuration